atulag/CS425-Assignments/ass1/readme.txt

 $gcc -o client client.c
 $./client <server ip> <portno>
 server ip is the ip address of the server and portno is the port number of server.

+Features included are :
+1. Print the list of all online player.
+2. Request a game with another client.
+This is done if and only if you do not have any request pending and the request can be sent to those client which do not have a request or are involved in a game.
+3. Check if you have any request.
+4. Exit the game server.
+5. If the game request is accepted by the client, then i have closed the client program, however in the server, the client is shown online as a client involved in a game.

+Future Modifications:
+1. We can give the clients involved in a game option to chat rather closing their program.
+2. An option for player involved in game to quit the game and return to server (not exit from the server).